 Instead of boiling everything together, I decided to highlight each of the main ingredients making each delicious.
 A little more work, but aren’t you worth it?
 I know it’s untraditional in preparation, but sometimes change is good.

 I prepare the corned beef by first rinsing it well after removing it from the package.
 I don’t use the seasoning packet that sometimes comes with the corned beef as I only use peppercorns.
-I place the beef in a large pot, cover it with water and throw in some peppercorns that I lightly crush with the palm of my hands.
+I place the beef in a large pot (affiliate link), cover it with water and throw in some peppercorns that I lightly crush with the palm of my hands.
 I did try adding beer to the water thinking it would enhance the flavor.
 I have to say, I didn’t like the way it changed the taste of the corned beef and neither did my husband.
 I’m sticking to water which is the way I have always made it.

 After bringing the corned beef to a boil, lower the heat slightly to a softer boil and let it cook for 3 hours or until a fork can be inserted and can easily slide out of the meat.
 I have cooked mine a little over 3 hours and the cooking time is forgiving.
 Meanwhile, gather the ingredients for the sides so they’re ready to go when corned beef is done boiling.